Last Updated: Friday, December 10, 2021

 National e-Learning Offer

 The National e-Learning Offer includes live, recorded and supported resources which are available for learners to use as directed by their teacher.
-You can search through all available resources on the National e-Learning Offer platform.
+You can search the resources on the National e-Learning Offer platform.

 Online interactive sessions for learners

-This area of the National e-Learning offer provides access to e-Sgoil where a range of lessons across the broad general education and live, interactive study sessions in the senior phase can be accessed to complement school based learning.
+This area of the National e-Learning offer provides access to e-Sgoil where a range of lessons across the broad general education and live, interactive study sessions in the senior phase can be accessed to complement school-based learning.
+E-Sgoil has been extended to include live online lessons and study support.

 Recorded resources